5 Tips for Operational Efficiency

 • 3- to 5-year financial forecasts

-Pro tip: Keep the number of initiatives to what can reasonably be accomplished in a year.
-Also, delegate team members as “captains” responsible for certain aspects of the plan — a move that can also support their individual professional goals.
+Keep the number of initiatives to what can reasonably be accomplished in a year.
+Also, delegate team members as captains responsible for certain aspects of the plan — a move that can also support their individual professional goals.

 2. Assess Your Industry

-Do you conduct a periodic SWOT (strengths, weaknesses, opportunities, threats) analysis?
-As a prior step to strategic planning, a SWOT analysis helps assess external forces shaping your industry, giving insight into the competitive and regulatory landscape and identifying market trends.
+Are you familiar with the SWOT (strengths, weaknesses, opportunities, threats) analysis?
+As preparation for strategic planning, a SWOT analysis helps you assess external forces shaping your industry, giving insight into the competitive and regulatory landscape and identifying market trends.

 If data isn’t already available, conduct an efficient external assessment before the strategic-planning process to gain information that can help inform decisions and test assumptions.
 This results in more targeted conversations during strategic planning.